Hiimdave/pd2-filter/README.md

 ## About
 These are filters I've built for myself and/or my play group that are built on top of the Kyzard loot filter as a base.

+## Using the Filters

+### Option 1
+1. Copy the content (text) from the filter of your choice and replace the default.filter contents (text) in your ProjectDiablo2 root folder and save the file.
+2. Download the files from GitHub and copy the filter of your choice to your Project Diablo 2 root folder.
+Delete your old default.filter file and rename this one to replace it.

+### Option 2
+1. Copy the content (text) from the filter of your choice and replace the default.filter contents (text) in your ProjectDiablo2 root folder => filters => local folder and save the file.
+2. Download the files from GitHub and copy the filter of your choice to your Project Diablo 2 folder => filters => local folder.
+If you have a default.filter there, delete it.
+Rename this file to default.filter.

+**Remember to always reload your filter after making any changes in game!!!**

+#### Reloading your Filter
+Numpad 0 or Ctrl + R unless you have changed the default bindings.

+#### Common Issues
+1. My launcher sits on Updating... forever! - You probably put the file into your local filters folder and didnt rename it to default.filter.
+If it is not named exactly that, this occurs.

 ## Filters

 ### Categories